-The entities that are required to be included in the combined financial statements of Wiwynn Corporation as of and for the year ended December 31, 2021 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standards No. 10 "Consolidated Financial Statements." endorsed by the Financial Supervisory Commission of Republic of China.
+The entities that are required to be included in the combined financial statements of Wiwynn Corporation as of and for the year ended December 31, 2022 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standards No. 10 "Consolidated Financial Statements." endorsed by the Financial Supervisory Commission of Republic of China.
 In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements.
 Consequently, Wiwynn Corporation and Subsidiaries do not prepare a separate set of combined financial statements.

-Company name: Wiwynn Corporation

-Chairman: Simon Lin Date: February 25, 2022
+Company name: Wiwynn Corporation Chairman: Simon Lin Date: February 22, 2023 el + 886 2 8101 6666